 Jack and Sue's 'Pastoral Corner' emphasized surrender as the key to the spiritual life.
 The tone was inspirational rather than stridently exhortative and threatening, as it was in the Geftakys Assembly days.
 The 'Quotations' page listed higher life teachers such as Finney, F. B. Meyer, McCheyne, G. H. Lang, Jessie Penn-Lewis.

 Serious allegations have been made regarding the former Geftakys ministry.
-Significantly, Jack states on his blog that there is very little in his own life history that he would rework if given the opportunity to go back and make different choices.
+Significantly, Jack states that there is very little in his own life history that he would rework if given the opportunity to go back and make different choices.
 Presumably, this means that he does not regret his support of George Geftakys for thirty years nor his behavior as a leader in the Assembly system.

 Brent T. said on the assemblyboard, about former Geftakys Assembly leaders:

 "Zealous repentance...means public correction, and public change of behavior in a clear, exercised and unmistakable manner, for the purpose of correcting error and/or false teaching."
 For example, "I led God's people astray by refusing them access to the truth about George.
 I promoted .... "